TABLE OF CONTENTS

 Protective Mask then allowed them to peer inside Lucid’s dream, where they found Grendel speaking with her.
 To their surprise, they found Lucid addressing him as the Black Mage and telling him that the Alliance had begun investigating the Gate to the Future, after which she asked whether she should stop them.

-The Adversary also was surprised to learn that the Gate to the Future had been part of the Black Mage’s plan.
+The Adversary was also surprised to learn that the Gate to the Future had been part of the Black Mage’s plan.
 Elwin then told Grendel to snap out of it, but Grendel merely exclaimed that he had to know more before teleporting away.
-Protective Mask then decided that he would rescue Lucid from her nightmare, realizing that her subconsciousness had created him for such an occasion.
+Protective Mask then decided that he would rescue Lucid from her nightmare, realizing that her subconscious had created him for such an occasion.

 Lily was surprised that Lucid had thought of such a possibility and realized that Lucid had hoped all along that someone would help her when she couldn’t help herself.
 Protective Mask then entered Lucid’s dreams, where she was drowning in a dark ocean, and took off his mask, revealing Mercedes’ face underneath.
 Protective Mask pulled Lucid out of her dark abyss and told the others that she would remain unconscious for a while longer, after which he would hand her over to the Alliance soldiers in the town square.
 With no more time to waste, Elwin created a new portal to follow Grendel.